Tax Considerations for Funds with Tax-Exempt and Foreign Investors

 While UBTI relates to tax-exempt investors, Effectively Connected Income (“ECI”) is income that is “effectively connected” to, or generated from, a U.S. Trade or Business and is taxable to foreign investors in U.S. alternative investment funds.

-Like UBTI, portfolio income (interest, dividends, capital gains, etc.) is generally not subject to ECI tax, but some of the same triggers of UBTI can also trigger ECI for foreign investors in U.S. funds.
-Generally, ordinary income from running a business, as well as real estate income are subject to ECI when passed through to the fund.
+Like UBTI, portfolio income (interest, dividends, capital gains, etc.) is generally not subject to ECI rules, but some of the same triggers of UBTI can also trigger ECI for foreign investors in U.S. funds.
+Generally, ordinary income from operating entities, as well as real estate income are subject to ECI when passed through to the fund.
 Underlying partnership investments (private partnerships, publicly traded partnerships, and master limited partnerships) have the potential to pass through ECI.
-This is something for fund managers to consider before bringing foreign investors into their funds.

-The most common way for fund structures to avoid ECI to its foreign investors is to create a foreign blocker vehicle.
+To help mitigate the burden of ECI, an offshore blocker entity can be structured, and the foreign investors can be invested into that offshore entity rather than the main fund.
 This can be accomplished in both a master-feeder fund and a mini-master fund, among other strategies, but these two are most common within the industry.

-From a reporting standpoint, the fund is responsible for withholding on ECI on behalf of their investors and filing forms 8804 and 8805 with the IRS timely.
+If ECI is applicable, the fund is responsible for withholding on behalf of their investors and filing forms 8804 and 8805 with the IRS timely.

 Fixed, Determinable, Annual or Periodic (“FDAP”) Income

 Similar to ECI, withholding also applies to foreign investors in U.S. funds who are allocated FDAP income.
-The most common sources of FDAP income are interest, dividends, rents, and royalties, and the standard withholding rate is 30%.
+The most common sources of FDAP income are interest, dividends, rents, and royalties.
+The standard withholding rate on FDAP income is 30%.
 However, for countries that have tax treaties with the United States, there may be a lower withholding rate that would be applied if foreign investors were domiciled in such countries.

 There are exceptions to the required 30% (or lower) withholding rate for certain income activities or foreign entities.
 The income earned must be U.S. source in nature; for example, foreign interest, dividends, rents, royalties, etc. do not fall under the U.S. taxing regime.
-There are also exception codes on form 1042 and 1042-S that reduce or remove entirely withholding obligations.
+There are also exception codes on form 1042 and 1042-S that reduce or remove withholding obligations entirely.

 FDAP income withholding is reported on Forms 1042 and 1042-S. Under the recently enacted Tax Cuts and Jobs Act (“TCJA”), there have been changes to the rules and deadlines for filing form 1042, which the fund, as a withholding agent, must comply with.